 We found 4 internists who accept Great-West Healthcare near Staten Island, NY.

-Dr. Jeffrey Sosinsky is an internist in Staten Island, NY and Brooklyn, NY.
-He studied medicine at Autonomous University of Guadalajara Faculty of Medicine.
-Amerigroup, Blue Cross/Blue Shield, and Coventry are among the insurance carriers that Dr. Sosinsky honors.
-Dr. Sosinsky speaks Spanish.
-He is affiliated with Staten Island University Hospital - South.
+Dr. Jeffrey Sosinsky's specialty is general internal medicine.
+He attended medical school at Autonomous University of Guadalajara Faculty of Medicine.
+Dr. Sosinsky takes Amerigroup, Blue Cross/Blue Shield, Coventry, and more.
+He speaks Spanish.
+Dr. Sosinsky is affiliated with Staten Island University Hospital - South.

 Clinical interests: Hospital Care